moby/moby/docs/reference/run.md

 ### EXPOSE (incoming ports)

-The Dockerfile doesn't give much control over networking, only providing the `EXPOSE` instruction to give a hint to the operator about what incoming ports might provide services.
-The following options work with or override the Dockerfile's exposed defaults:
+The Dockerfile doesn't give much control over networking, only providing the `EXPOSE` instruction to specify incoming ports that provide services.

-    --expose=[]: Expose a port or a range of ports from the container without publishing it to your host
+The following `run` command options work with container networking:

-    -P=false   : Publish all exposed ports to the host interfaces -p=[]      : Publish a container᾿s port or a range of ports to the host
+    --expose=[]: Expose a port or a range of ports from the container, in addition to ports exposed by the `EXPOSE` Dockerfile instruction -P=false   : Publish all exposed ports to the host interfaces -p=[]      : Publish a container᾿s port or a range of ports to the host
                    format: ip:hostPort:containerPort | ip::containerPort | hostPort:containerPort | containerPort